 - Funding needed: $347,134

-Over 650 households, benefitting approximately 3,000 individuals, will have more reliable access to food year-round through improved crop output.
+650 households (approximately 3,000 individuals) will have more reliable access to food year-round through improved crop output.

 The second wave of Covid-19 in India has caused mass economic and social disruption, impacting the most vulnerable.